-Celebration is a week of mediation that I practice on the third week of every month.
-Responding to my own tendency toward cynicism, this undertaking is not just about finding things to praise in life, but about realizing the possibility for joy in what is already in front of us.
+Celebration is a ritual of mediation that I practice on the third week of every month.
+Responding to my own tendency toward cynicism, this undertaking is not just about searching for things to praise in life, but about realizing the possibility for joy in what is already in front of us.
 Topics are decided on, images are made, and journal entries are written on each day during this week.

 We find some of our greatest solace through companionship, and in that, it may be the most admirable thing we can give to one another—especially so when we consider the difficulty of providing our presence.
 Maintaining an open and forgiving disposition is hard, day after day tolerating the harshest parts of others not simply in exchange for the good, but as an altruistic gift of acceptance.
 Though it may seem our flaws only cause us to stumble through relationships, it’s crucial to remember that our flaws can cease to be very important at all through the lens of a forgiving companion.